ShanaFoster/post-install-config/README.md

 </p>
 <p>
-The above image shows the Departments Dsection.
+The above image shows the Departments section.
 To create a department, navigate to the Admin Panel, select Agent; then Department and click Add New Department.

 </p>